 The Trust may liaise any third parties as they may deem appropriate in making their assessment.

-4. Children with siblings who will be on roll at the school at the proposed date of admission
+3. Children living in the school's Catchment Area with siblings who will be on roll at the school at the proposed date of admission